EdDataScienceEES/tutorial-AmeliaYoung/index.md

 <a name="data"></a>

 ### 1.2 Overview of the Data
 The dataset is based on studies that investigated the impact of the Black Summer bushfires and is designed to support future modelling and impact assessments.
-The dataset also has a 'sister' dataset of plant observations for the same purpose.
+The dataset also has a 'sister' dataset of plant observations for the same purpose, [vascularplant.data](https://data.csiro.au/collection/csiro:56679).

 The data consists of individual observations, recorded from 1634 onwards.
 Each row of the dataset represents a single sighting, recorded at a location, and includes information such as the invertebrates' scientific name, class, family, and year of sighting.
 There are 340,059 observations.
 The data can be summarised as follows: